 - Force Him To Cheer Up

 For sure, you want the other person to start being happy about the things that he has in his life.
+You want him to focus on gratitude.
 Well, sad to say, forcing him to act in such a manner will only look like you are pressuring him to become someone that he is not.
 As a result, he would become more depressed than ever.
 The best thing to do at this point is to let him act based on what he is feeling.
 What is important is that you make yourself available to him.

 “Depression is not a weakness of character, laziness, or a phase,” said Deborah Serani, PsyD.
 “Tough love, like telling someone to ‘buck up’ or ‘try harder,’ doesn’t work, and worsens the illness.”

 - Accuse Him Of Being Melodramatic

 The truth is that dealing with someone with depression can be exhausting on your part.
 It sucks to be there for a person who is apparently at lost of his emotions.
 Be more patient and understanding in handling the situation, especially if the depressed person is your son.
 Make him feel that what he is feeling right now is valid.
 Do not make the scenario more difficult by dismissing his thoughts and concerns.
 As an alternative, try to start meaningful conversations with him until he starts to open up.

 “Kids might ignore, hide, or deny how they feel.
 Or they might not realize that they’re depressed.
 Older kids and teens might act like they don’t want help, but talk with them anyway.
 Listen, offer your support, and show love,” said D’Arcy Lyness, PhD.